Maurice Purify: San Jose SaberCats

 On June 30, 2015, Purify was assigned to the San Jose SaberCats.

 Return to Arizona Rattlers

 Purfiy was assigned to the Arizona Rattlers on March 24, 2016.

 Coaching career

-On December 17, 2015, Purify was named head coach of the Northshore Gators.
+On December 17, 2015, Purify was named head coach of the Northshore Gators of American Indoor Football.
 On December 29, 2015, Purify said he left the Gators to take the offensive coordinator position with the Steel City Menace.